FREQUENTLY ASKED QUESTION

 See more FAQs in

-Also known as ancillary cover or extras cover, extras insurance helps cover the cost of everyday healthcare services including things like dental check-ups, physio appointments and glasses or contacts.
+Health insurance explainedExtras insurance (also called extras cover or ancillary cover) helps cover the cost of everyday healthcare services in Australia, such as dental, physiotherapy and optical.
 These services are generally not covered by Medicare.